Last updated on February 16, 2020

 “Teams are working on it across countries that help us ensure the quality that it has,” tells Shah who tried to figure out resources in India to develop her own leather locally but the current system is highly toxic and unethical for any sustainable production to take place.

-The fish skin that is used by Mayu is a natural byproduct that is repurposed into leather by tanneries in Iceland that utilise renewable hydro and geothermal energy coupled with vegetable dyes for the tanning process.
+The fish skin that is used by Mayu is a natural byproduct that is repurposed into the leather by tanneries in Iceland that utilise renewable hydro and geothermal energy coupled with vegetable dyes for the tanning process.
 The tanneries are planned close to the water body, resulting in minimal carbon emissions.
-The distinctive scale pattern of fish like salmon and wolfish, highlighted with metallic finish, give it the strength and finish required to create all kinds of products, including footwear.
+The distinctive scale pattern of fish like salmon and wolfish, highlighted with a metallic finish, give it the strength and finish required to create all kinds of products, including footwear.
 All these factors make fish leather a great alternative to all other kinds of animal leather.

 While the idea of sustainability has received a lot of popularity on the Internet, it is rather a small lot that actually lives a lifestyle in harmony with ecology.
 Shah herself tries to make choices that will not have adverse effects on the environment.
 “There is still so much for me to learn”, adds Shah.